Frijol/climate-change/glossary.md

 # run-of-the-river
 Hydropower which uses natural flow and elevation drop of water rather than a dam

+# sea chimneys
+Giant whirlpools found at the ends of ocean currents.
+They take surface water and drain them down to the bottom of the ocean.
+This is a major component of global ocean circulation.

+# Type I
+A type of climate change which is gradual, following IPCC graphs

+# Type II
+A type of climate change that is abrupt and results from the crossing of tipping points

 # UNFCCC
 1992 United Nations Framework Convention on Climate Change